How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 2. Make a compensation cut.
 The effectiveness of this method is in question, there are still disputes about its feasibility and safety.

 3. Drying with high-frequency currents - in this case, the process occurs as if from the inside - first the insides dry, and then the surface.
-However, the cost of a tree dried in this way is simply transcendental.
+However, the cost of a tree dried in this way is simply sky-high.
 In addition, some experts are not sure about the harmlessness of exposure to high-frequency currents.

 How dangerous is cracking